rafaelnp/rnpnvim/README.md

 * VHDL/Verilog syntax highlight

 Nice, but let me see it in action.
 So, the screenshots can be found [here](https://github.com/rafaelnp/rnpvim/wiki/Screenshots).

+If you want to see (and suggest) the features that are coming on next releases, take a look at the [RnpVim's milestones](https://github.com/rafaelnp/rnpvim/milestones).

 ## 2 Requirements